benedict-tshaba/tnt2/README.md

 TODO:
 ##############################################################################
 1. Upgrade the encryption to use the AES algorithm because xor is very week.
-2. Clean up the UI.
+2. Finish implementing the Edit drop menu commands.
 3. Implement Networking? - I currently dont see the usefulness of networking in this app.
  - But it would be cool if I had a webserver housing the notes.